 My husband and mother-in-law disagree with the way I discipline.
 They think I let my children walk all over me.
 I don’t know how to help my son, and I am at my wits’ end.

-When a child demonstrates anger, the goal is to identify why he is angry.
+When a child demonstrates this type of behavior, the goal is to identify why he is angry.
 Sometimes this is nearly impossible.
 Anger, however, is a normal emotion we all have.
 The problem with anger is in how we express it.
 It can either be helpful or harmful to ourselves or those around us.

 Teach him some calming techniques.
 If, when he gets angry, he screams or becomes physical, you need to teach him to recognize when he starts to get angry.
 Maybe his breathing becomes rapid, he clenches his hands into fists or his tone gets louder.
 When this happens, show him ways he can calm down before he gets too worked up.
 You are stopping his anger before it becomes extreme.